 Other Ways to Freeze Strawberries

-My favorite way to freeze strawberries is as described above.
+My favourite way to freeze strawberries is as described above.
 I like that I can pour out as many or as few strawberries I need and that there’s no added sugar.
-The texture and color is perfect for the ways we use our frozen strawberries – jam, smoothies, topping for oatmeal, yogurt, pancakes or ice cream, etc. That said, the above method is not the only way to freeze strawberries.
+The texture and colour is perfect for the ways we use our frozen strawberries – jam, smoothies, topping for oatmeal, yogurt, pancakes or ice cream, etc. That said, the above method is not the only way to freeze strawberries.
 You can also freeze them sliced or crushed with sugar, fruit juice or sugar water.

 Here’s the general ratios and method for Dry Sugar Packs and Syrup Pack.

 Dry Sugar Pack – Wash and hull strawberries.
 Stir every 4 cups of strawberries with 3/4 cup granulated sugar.
 Let sit for 15 minutes before placing in freezer bag.